-I could not be more excited to show you the cover of The Weekday Vegetarians, which will officially be out in the world on August 31.
+I could not be more excited to introduce you to The Weekday Vegetarians.
 Can you believe how happy and gorgeous she is?

 Before I started writing this book, it’s not an exaggeration to say that a piece of animal protein anchored our dinner plates at least five out of seven nights a week.
 Back then, when I was trying to decide what to make for dinner, I’d think to myself, We have chicken, lets make some breaded cutlets or We have ground turkey, let’s make turkey chili.
 Even though I had known for a while that reducing our meat intake was one of the most impactful ways we could personally combat climate change, I suddenly found the conversation was getting too loud to ignore anymore, especially at my own dinner table, with my own children.
 Plus, I was getting older!
 I wanted to eat better, I wanted to do better, I wanted to feel better — about my health and about my choices.